 Cooinda’s Yellow Water Cruises is on track to deliver its first solar powered boat later in the year, with one of the existing vessels modified to incorporate solar power.
 With Yellow Water Billabong being one of Australia’s most pristine waterways teeming with animal life, Yellow Water Cruises is committed to increasing its use of solar power across the fleet.

-In addition to the annual festivals such as Mahbilil (September) and Kakadu Bird Week (October), Kakadu National Park will offer visitors a chance to explore Indigenous cuisine and influences during the first ever ‘A Taste of Kakadu’, an interactive food festival which will be held between 12 to 21 May 2017.
-The Festival will showcase Kakadu’s most famous produce, including barramundi, magpie goose, and the world’s first-ever super food, the Kakadu plum, as well as providing opportunities for visitors to interact with Kakadu’s local Indigenous people.
+In addition to the annual festivals such as Mahbilil (September) and Kakadu Bird Week (October), Kakadu National Park will offer visitors a chance to explore Indigenous cuisine and influences during the first-ever ‘A Taste of Kakadu’, an interactive food festival from 22-31 May 2020 .
+The Festival will showcase Kakadu’s most famous produce, including barramundi, magpie goose, and the world’s first-ever superfood, the Kakadu plum, as well as providing opportunities for visitors to interact with Kakadu’s local Indigenous people.
 The Festival will take the region’s ancient traditions and give them a modern twist.
 A full program will be available soon.
 More details: https://parksaustralia.gov.au/kakadu/taste/

 Guided tours of Kakadu